kapouer/window-page/README.md

 Application behaviors
 ---------------------

-- route functions typically sets `page.data` (or anything else that does not conflict with existing properties)
+- route functions typically sets `state.data` (or anything else that does not conflict with existing properties)
-- the second time a chain is run on current document, `page.updating == true`
+- the second time a chain is run on current document, `state.updating == true`

 ### Reload or update

-Both are characterized by `page.updating` being true.
+Both are characterized by `state.updating` being true.

 When using Page.push or Page.replace, it is up to the application build and handle functions to deal with being run several times.